 Wondering how many bags of Flowpoint flowable grout are needed for your paving project?
 Well help is at hand!
-Now you can use our quick and easy Flowpoint calculator to work out the exact number of bags you need.
+As recommended Flowpoint stockists, we’ve developed a quick and easy Flowpoint calculator to work out the exact number of bags you need.

 There can be nothing worse than being mid-way through grouting a patio and realising you need another bag of Flowpoint to complete the job.
 A slight miscalculation can leave you with no other option but to order another and return for another day of grouting, often at your own expense in labour.